-It's fairly safe to say, a life without dumplings would be a sad one.
-Dumplings are a common feature of many cuisines, taking on a few forms—from steamed, pillowy and soup-filled to fried and crispy, there's manti, pierogi, ravioli, momo, gyoza—the list goes on.
+It's fairly safe to say, a life without dumplings would be a pretty sad one.
+Dumplings are a common feature of many cuisines, taking on a few forms—from steamed, pillowy, and soup-filled to fried and crispy, around the world, there's manti, pierogi, ravioli, momo, gyoza—the list goes on.

 Chinese Dumpling Master And Chinese Noodle House

 Chinese Dumpling Master on Enmore Road is the offspring of the storied Chinese Noodle House in Haymarket—and both siblings serve piles (and piles) of some of Sydney's most delicious dumplings.
 Many of us have been visiting the Haymarket joint for years; it's affectionately known by regulars and fans as "that place with the plastic grapevines on the roof".
 Don't expect airs and graces here, this is one of those rare restaurants that enjoys a reputation based on word of mouth, which has to be the most telling testimony in our digital age.

 Typically crowded, loud and cheerful, dumplings here have a signature flavour and a denser texture, making them a bit different from the delicate varieties you might find elsewhere.
 While this is a divisive feature, if you want a cheap, hearty, tasty meal (that’s BYO to boot), this is your place.
 Pro tip: when feasting at Chinese Dumpling Master in Newtown, pop across the road for an epic selection of natural wines from the legends at P&V Wine and Liquor.